Charlie Wilson (singer): Early life

 Charles Kent Wilson was born in Tulsa, Oklahoma, on January 29, 1953; he is the son of the Reverend Oscar Wilson, a minister in the Church of God in Christ.
 With his older brother Ronnie and younger brother Robert, Wilson often sang in church before their father's Sunday sermons, accompanied on piano by their mother.
 He also sang in his junior high school's choir, which was a precursor to his musical career with the Gap Band and later his solo career.
 He attended high school at Booker T. Washington High School and graduated in 1971.
 He attended Langston University and would go on to become drum major in the Langston University Marching Pride.

 Career

 The Gap Band

-From the start of his career, Charlie and his brothers, Robert and Ronnie, helped define and popularize an upbeat form of funk music that was infectious and lasting with their group the Gap Band.
+Charlie and his brothers, Robert and Ronnie, helped define and popularize an upbeat form of funk music with their group the Gap Band.
 Magicians Holiday was the debut album by the Gap Band in 1974 on Shelter Records founded by Leon Russell and Denny Cordell.
 The band recorded at The Church Studio, a historic recording studio in Tulsa, Oklahoma.
-The group's songs such as "Outstanding", "Party Train", "Yearning for Your Love", "Burn Rubber on Me", "You Dropped a Bomb on Me", and "Oops Upside Your Head" are among their immense catalog and some of the most sampled songs in music history.
+The group's songs such as "Outstanding", "Party Train", "Yearning for Your Love", "Burn Rubber on Me", "You Dropped a Bomb on Me", and "Oops Upside Your Head" are among some of the most sampled songs in music history.
 After 15 albums the Gap Band announced their retirement in 2010.